jadu101/jadu101.github.io/content/RedTeam/AV-Evasion/AV Evasion with Chisel.md

 ## Summary

-We successfully customized the Chisel client’s build process to reduce detections on VirusTotal from 16/65 flagged down to 1/65 flagged.
-Despite multiple attempts and advanced build techniques, achieving a 0/65 detection rate remains elusive.
-If anyone manages to reach this milestone, I’d be very interested in learning their approach and techniques.
+Alright.
+We have successfully customized the Chisel client's build process to reduce detections on VirusTotal from `16/65` to `1/65`.

+I wish we could have got it down to `0/65` but I will leave this part to the readers of this post.
+If anyone manages to reach this milestone, I'd be interested in learning how you did it.

+AV Evasion sounded hard, but it was pretty fun to play with.

+For the next coming project, I am thinking of creating personal AV Evasion lab.
+Hopefully, I will be sharing soon.

+Untill then...

 Again, special thanks to `@choi` and `@groot`.

 I will be back.
 ## Reference
-RTL
+- RTL (Red Team Lite) from [Red Raccoon](https://www.redraccoon.kr/)

 ## Appendix